MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

-# IKEA TRÅDFRI Billy EZSP.
+# IKEA TRÅDFRI Billy EZSP

-### Loading Silicon Labs EmberZNet Zigbee coordinator firmware on IKEA TRÅDFRI ICC-A-1 Module and transforming it in to a "Ikea Billy EZSP".

-[s-hadinger](https://github.com/s-hadinger) have the EZSP upp and running on [Sonoff Zigbee Bridge](https://github.com/arendst/Tasmota/issues/8583) with help of [mtx512](https://github.com/mtx512) one of our maker of bootoader and NCP firmware.
+IKEA TRÅDFRI ICC-A-1 Zigbee Module is found in most IKEA TRÅDFRI devices and this is hacking project with instructions for removing those modules and reprogramming it with Silicon Labs EmberZNet Zigbee Coordinator firmware to transform it in to a "IKEA TRÅDFRI Billy EZSP" module which then can be used as a cheap Zigbee 3.0 serial control adapter by other home automation projects.

+### Backstory and history:

+Background is that [Zigbee2Tasmota (Tasmota Zigbee solution)](https://tasmota.github.io/docs/Zigbee/) developer [s-hadinger](https://github.com/s-hadinger) is working on adding support for Silicon Labs EZSP (EmberZNet Serial Protocol) to [Tasmota](https://tasmota.github.io/docs/), a popular open source firmware for Espressif ESP82xx Wi-Fi microcontrollers, and got it working with [Sonoff ZBBridge (Sonoff Zigbee Bridge)](https://github.com/arendst/Tasmota/issues/8583) with help of developer [mtx512](https://github.com/mtx512) who compiled a EFR32 bootoader and a NCP firmware with Silicon Labs EmberZNet Zigbee Stack for it.

+At the same time [MPM1107](https://github.com/MPM1107) is also looking at implenting support for Silicon Labs EZSP (EmberZNet Serial Protocol) into the Zigbee2MQTT (Z2M) project via the [zigbee-herdsman](https://github.com/Koenkk/zigbee-herdsman/issues/168) library.
+If he and/or other Z2M developers get that working then this would be a graet option for getting access to inexpensive Zigbee 3.0 coordinator hardware.

-If all going well sud it working with [HA and OpenHab](https://sprut.ai/client/article/2583).
+If all goes well it might also be possible to get it working with [Home Assistant and OpenHAB](https://sprut.ai/client/article/2583).
-[MPM1107](https://github.com/MPM1107) like to implenting it for Z2M.
-If hi and the other in Z2M team making it working then it being a graet thing in the HA comunity.

 ### ICC-1 / ICC-A-1 Module: